MAGALA-RICHARD/apsimNGpy/doc/preview.rst

 .. meta::
     :description lang=en:
-          Previewing a file in GUI can be accomplished by the preview_simulation method.
-          Allows user to inspect the simulation template or change parameters if watch=True
+          Previewing a file in GUI can be accomplished by the preview_simulation method, Allowing user to inspect the simulation template or change parameters if watch=True

 Model Preview in GUI
 =====================